Mallikarjun194/ShortUrl/README.md

 # ShortUrl
-Generates the shorturl for given url.
+Generates a shorturl for given url.

 Steps: